codewithAshray/House-Price-Prediction-Using-Ensemble-Learning/README.md

 - Decision Tree
 - Bagging Technique

-**Dataset -** This dataset contains details of different type of houses and is expanded version of the Boston Housing dataset.
+**Dataset -** This dataset contains details of different type of houses and is an expanded version of the Boston Housing dataset.